learn-co-curriculum/phase-3-hashketball/README.md

 **Bonus Questions:**

+If you would like to take on a few more challenges, there are a few more things you can do.
+In `spec/hashketball_spec.rb`, scroll to the bottom of the file and you will find additional tests that are currently commented out.
+Uncomment these by removing the `#` hashtag preceding each test line.

 Define methods to return the answer to the following questions:

 1. Which player has the most points?
 Call the method `most_points_scored`.